facebook/create-react-app/docusaurus/docs/analyzing-the-bundle-size.md

      "test": "react-scripts test",
 ```

-Then to analyze the bundle run the production build then run the analyze
+To analyze the bundle, run the production build, then run the analyze script.
-script.

 ```sh
 npm run build